 Lawful Neutral vs Chaotic Good

 A Lawful Neutral character only cares about enforcing order to the letter.
-They do it without any passion at all.
+They do it without any feeling at all.
 The law is the law and it must be upheld.
 Who are they to judge what is good and evil?

 Take a closer look at the Chaotic Good alignment in my article.